 -

-Shape: The flowers are double, with numerous overlapping petals that create a round, full shape, similar to a pompom.
+Shape: The flowers are double, with numerous overlapping petals creating a round, full shape resembling a pompom.
 The flower diameter can reach 15-20 cm.

 -

-Color: When opening, the flowers are a delicate pale pink, which gradually fades to a pure creamy white as they mature, offering a refined visual effect.
+Color: When opening, the flowers are a delicate pale pink that gradually fades to a pure creamy white as they mature, offering a refined visual effect.
 Sometimes, the petals may retain subtle pink traces near the base.

 -

-Scent: It emits a sweet and subtle fragrance, typical of peonies from the Paeonia lactiflora species, attracting pollinators and delighting the senses.
+Fragrance: It emits a sweet and subtle scent, typical of peonies from the Paeonia lactiflora species, attracting pollinators and delighting the senses.

 -

-Blooming period: Blooms in May-June, with a duration of about 7-10 days per flower, although the plant produces several flowers successively, extending the floral display.
+Blooming period: Blooms in May-June, with each flower lasting about 7-10 days, although the plant produces multiple flowers successively, extending the floral display.

 -